xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 2. Assign hidden attributes to your products using the {% link "Bulk Editing" ref_1kSYmXQn %} tool as described in {% link "Bulk Editing" ref_1kSYmXQn %}.

-## Configuring Google shopping groups
+## Configuring Google Shopping Groups

 A Google shopping group tool in X-Cart allows to extend the list of _google product attributes_ included into the feed by assigning existing X-Cart product attributes to Google shopping groups.
 The attributes included into Google shopping groups stand apart from the other _google product attributes_ that are included into the feed by default because different merchants can have these attribute values defined through different fields in X-Cart.